Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

   }
 ```

-## Handle theme changes in runtime
+### Handle theme changes in runtime

-Two methods can be used to handle theme changes:
+The following methods can be used to handle theme changes in runtime:
 * `ThemeManager.ThemeChanged`
 * `View.OnThemeChanged`

-ThemeManager provides an event raised after theme changed.
+When `ThemeManager.applyTheme` is called, `ThemeManager` calls ThemeChanged callback.
+Following example shows how to handle `ThemeChanged` events.

 ```csharp
 using Tizen.NUI;